-Whilst the Fund's carbon risk metrics results show it is performing better than its benchmarks, the Fund is proactively exploring ways to further embed climate risk management in its investment decision making processes.
+management in its investment decision making.
 The Fund expects to update its carbon risk metrics data on an annual basis.

-c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
+c) Describe the targets used by the organisation to manage climate-related risks

-In preparing its CCS, the Fund has reviewed the use of climate related targets.
-To ensure that the Fund remains on track to achieve its long-term net zero climate objective in 2050, a series of interim climate related targets for 2030 have also been developed.
-The Fund's targets are measured against a baseline of data as of 31 March 2020, as reported in the Fund's 2021 TCFD Report.
+To ensure that the Fund remains on track to achieve its long-term net zero climate objective in 2050, a series of interim climate related targets for 2030 have also been set within the CCS.
+The Fund's targets are measured against a baseline of data as at 31 March 2020, as reported in the Fund's 2021 TCFD Report.

-A progress update against the Fund's targets as of 30 September 2021 is provided in Table 6.
+A progress update against the Fund's targets as of 30 September 2022 is provided below.